dirigible-io/dirigible-io.github.io/help/publishing.md

 Publishing
 ===

-There is a conceptual separation between design-time and runtime phases of the development lifecycle.
+There is a conceptual separation between design-time and runtime phases of the development life-cycle.
 During the design-time phase, the source artifacts are created and managed within the isolated developer's area - workspace.
 When the developer is ready with a given feature, he/she has to publish the project so that the application artifacts become available for the users.